bradleyyam/fair-child/README.md

 _In development._

+## Motivation

+The motivation and report for our project is detailed in our project report https://github.com/bradleyyam/fair-child/blob/master/CPSC_464_Fairness_in_Birth_Outcomes_Final.pdf, along with the paper we are referencing and detailed explanations for the decisions that we made in data cleaning and model training.

 ## Development

 This project makes use of both R and Python, so we will need to be extra careful with dependencies management and interoperability.